The Status of Neutrino Cosmology: Standard $\Lambda$CDM, Extensions, and Tensions: Cosmological Datasets

 \textbf{Dark Energy Survey Year 5 (DES Y5)}: The DES Y5 sample is the largest and most comprehensive single-campaign SNe Ia survey to date, totaling 1,829 SNe: 1,635 from DES measurements and 194 from local SNe Ia Ne measurements from the CfA/CSP foundation sample \cite{DES:2024tys}.
 This dataset represents observations gathered during the first five years of the DES Supernova Program.
 The SNe cover a redshift range of $0.01 < z < 1.3$ , yielding a substantial dataset for cosmological studies.
 The DES Y5 sample offers improved high-redshift statistics compared to the PP or U3 datasets.

-It is important to note that the PP, U3 and DES Y5 datasets contain supernovae that overlap between both samples.
+It is important to note that the PP, U3 and DES Y5 datasets contain supernovae that overlap between the samples.
 To avoid any double counting, these datasets are never utilized together.
+Table \ref{table:Datasets} summarizes all the datasets that we have just defined.
 For conciseness, we use the term ``\textbf{benchmark}'' to refer to the combination of the likelihoods from P18, CMB lensing, DESI DR1, and PP described above.